michelada/design_system/README.md

 **Ready for QA column:**

 After your code review is approved, you make a demo with one of the designer availables in michelada to review how the component or visual element is displayed.
-After the designer approves the work.
+If the designer has some feedback, you take your ticket to in progress again and address the comments.
+If everything looks ok, you can continue with the next column.

+Good practices:
+- When you get feedback from the designer, comment the feedback in the comments of the ticket, to leave evidence and let the reviewer know what are the new changes.

 **Ready to publish column:**